scarabel/Contact-Tracing/README.md

 - 'linear_contact_tracing.m': function to solve the linearized equation;
 - 'Figures': folder containing the figures included in the article.

-The codes are tested on MATLAB R2020b.
+The codes are tested on MATLAB R2020b and use the function fsolve.m from Matlab Optimization Toolbox for the solution of a nonlinear system.